Business Process Modeling Notation (BPMN)

 BPMN consists of a diagram, called the Business Process Diagram (BPD).
 The BPMN Business Process Diagram has been designed to be easy to use and understand, but also provides the ability to model complex business processes.

-To model a business process workflow, you set the business process starting event, business decisions, workflow branching (gateways) and workflow outputs & results.
+To model a workflow, you set the business process starting event, business decisions, workflow branching (gateways) and workflow outputs & results.

 BPMN, which maps directly to BPEL, was developed with a solid mathematical foundation – the Pi-Calculus branch of Process Calculi.
 This is a formal method of computation for dynamic and mobile processes which ensures that business processes can be directly mapped to any business modeling executable languages for immediate execution.